Zarif says Iran will act over 'maritime offences' in Gulf

-DUBAI (Reuters) - Iran will no longer turn a blind eye to “maritime offences” in the Gulf, its foreign minister said on Monday, a day after it seized an Iraqi oil tanker there that it accused of smuggling fuel.
+DUBAI (Reuters) - Iran will no longer turn a blind eye to “maritime offenses” in the Gulf, its foreign minister said on Monday, a day after it seized an Iraqi oil tanker there that it accused of smuggling fuel.

 Revolutionary Guards seized the tanker and its seven crew near Iran’s Farsi Island north of the Strait of Hormuz, state media reported, in show of power amid heightened tension with the West that minister Mohammad Javad Zarif blamed U.S. authorities for fomenting.

-“Iran used to forgo some maritime offences in ... (the) Gulf but will never close (its) eyes anymore,” Zarif told a news conference.
+“Iran used to forgo some maritime offenses in ... (the) Gulf but will never close (its) eyes anymore,” Zarif told a news conference.

 He criticized U.S. sanctions imposed on him on Wednesday, saying Washington had closed the door to diplomacy over Iran’s 2015 nuclear deal, which U.S. President Donald Trump exited last year.